By Tzvetelina Sabkova and Estelle Bardon

 There’s perhaps no greater gift than the gift of literacy, so here at MyLibook we have selected 10 original and educational ideas that will make great gifts, especially for PreK and Kindergarten early readers — and we’ve even included some ideas that can help you get a bit of time to yourself in this busy run-up to the festive season.

 All of the items in the list have been tested and approved by children and parents.

 - Word Building Puzzles – 3-Letter Words: Word building puzzles are ever popular and for good reason.
-The process of putting together the puzzles helps with letter recognition, comprehension and, as they tend to be based on simple three-letter words, phonics.
+The process of putting together the puzzles helps with letter recognition, comprehension, and, as they tend to be based on simple three-letter words, phonics.
 We particularly like these sturdy ones from Lakeshore. ($14.99)

 - Children love stickers and the large variety of alphabet stickers available are a great tool for them to learn the letters.
-One way of using these is by writing a word on a piece of paper and asking the child to find and stick on the matching letters.
+One way of using these is by writing a word on a piece of paper and asking the child to find and stick on the matching letter.
 In this blog post there are some additional activities with stickers that can keep children focused and get you some quiet time!
-(Price varies)

 We hope this short selection will help you choose fun and educational gifts that will please your children while supporting them in their learning.

 We wish you a Merry Christmas and may the festivities bring you joy, warmth, and love.